 Android Banking Trojan Affected 420 Banking Apps Globally

 Security researcher at B.V. firm found new type of Android Banking Trojan that could infect installed funny videos app on Google Play Store.
-The researcher found Funny video app that has around 5000 installation, which acts like other video app but in background the app targets victim from bank globally.
-The app uses DexProtector tool that changes app’s code.
+The researcher found a Funny video app that has around 5000 installations, which acts like other video app but in the background the app targets victim from banks globally.
+The app uses the DexProtector tool that changes the app’s code.
 The Trojan targets more than 420 banks’ customers including Citibank, ING, and some new Dutch banks, like ABN, Rabobank, ASN, and others.
 The app can intercept SMS and steals banking details.

 Microsoft Release Windows 10 Creators Update To Reveal About Data Collection

 Microsoft had been silent over collecting telemetry data but now Microsoft is now transparent about data diagnostics.
-Initially there were Basic, Enhanced, and Full option for users in Microsoft Windows 10 under diagnostics data collection.
-The company did not reveal what kind of data it was collecting that raised privacy concern.
-From now, with the release of the Windows 10 Creators Update, users can download it and can change in privacy setting section.
+Initially, there were Basic, Enhanced, and Full option for users in Microsoft Windows 10 under diagnostics data collection.
+The company did not reveal what kind of data it was collecting that raised privacy concerns.
+From now, with the release of the Windows 10 Creators Update, users can download it and can change in the privacy settings section.
 There will be options like location, speech recognition, Relevant ads, Basic, Full, Tailored experiences with diagnostic data, etc.

 Android Remains No#1 As World’s Popular OS